gtheilman/KineticsProblems/README.md

 While I was putting this together, I also threw in some online calculators I put together a few years ago (these are the "Sandbox" tools).

+This was also my first attempt at a project using Angular JS.
+The source code is not pretty...

+### Installation

+There is no database associated with this application.
+It's just JavaScript and can be run locally in a browser without deploying it to a website.

+It is based on the [angular-seed](https://github.com/angular/angular-seed) project.
+Rather than repeat the instructions from that project, I'd suggest you just take a look there.
+Basically, you need to have NPM and Bower installed.
+Then you run <code>npm install</code> and <code>npm start</code>.
+Point your web browser at <code>http://http://localhost:8000/app/index.html#/menu</code>